-The suspected "Golden State Killer" behind serial rapes and murders across California in the 1970s and 1980s has finally been identified.
+The notorious "Golden State Killer" was behind serial rapes and murders across California in the 1970s and 1980s -- but decades passed before a suspect was identified.

 The "Golden State Killer" would break into his victims' homes by prying open a window or door while they slept, the FBI said.

 Sometimes he would take jewelry, identification, cash and coins from the victims' homes.